 In 2015, new concessions opened on the Boardwalk at Jacob Riis, which has made the beach a much more popular destination.
-There is still plenty of space on the beach, but there are definitely bigger crowds visiting on weekends to enjoy the excellent vending options, including sandwiches from Court Street Grocery, cotton candy from Brooklyn Floss, artisanal ice creams and ice pops.
-You're even allowed to buy and drink beers and alcohol in a designated area.
+There is still plenty of space on the beach, but there are definitely bigger crowds visiting on weekends to enjoy the excellent vending options, including sandwiches from Court Street Grocery, cotton candy from Brooklyn Floss, and artisanal ice creams and ice pops.
+You're even allowed to buy and drink beers and alcohol in a designated area of the beach.

 Jacob Riis Park Beach Basics

 Located in Queens, Jacob Riis Beach offers a mile of ocean-front sun and sand.
-The beachfront runs from Beach 149 to Beach 169 with a wide variety of facilities for visitors, including spray showers, restrooms, playgrounds and water fountains.
+The beachfront runs from Beach 149 to Beach 169 Streets with a wide variety of facilities for visitors, including spray showers, restrooms, playgrounds, and water fountains.

-Chairs/Umbrellas: New for 2015, as part of the Riis Park Beach Bazaar chair and umbrella rentals are available on the Boardwalk at Jacob Riis!
-There are also chairs, towels and other items for sale from vendors -- particularly on the weekends when the beach is busiest.
+As part of the Riis Park Beach Bazaar that was installed in 2015, there are now also chair and umbrella rentals available on the Boardwalk.
+There are also chairs, towels, and other items for sale from vendors, particularly on the weekends when the beach is busiest.

 Also included in the new additions to the Riis Park Beach Bazaar, you can now buy food concessions from Memorial Day weekend to Labor Day weekend from 11 a.m. to 10 p.m. daily.